There are several practical issues and formalities that have to be considered and dealt with when planning to move to the Faroe Islands.

 As proof of moving, the Faroese customs authorities - TAKS - require a certificate of change of address from the municipality the owner is moving to in the Faroe Islands.

-A Removal Goods Certification issued by TAKS must be completed and submitted when importing personal belongings.
+A Importation of Personal Property Declaration issued by TAKS must be completed and submitted when importing personal belongings.

 Belongings imported as removal goods exempt from tax and duty must have been owned and used by the person moving or his household for at least 6 months before moving to the Faroe Islands.
 The items must continue to be used by the person moving or his household in the Faroe Islands.